Good recruiting, hiring and onboarding practices can reduce costly nursing staff turnover departures.

 The economy is changing and employees are more likely to leave their jobs and move on to new positions in new organizations.
 As RN retirements increase, facilities will be reaching out with bigger and better offers to attract new nurses.
 So you’ll have to work harder than ever to retain your staff.

 What you can do about staff turnover

 Keep planning for the future, and do all you can to acquire new talent and hold on to the talent you have.
 Continually re-evaluate the effectiveness of your recruiting, hiring and onboarding practices to determine if they’re working or if changes are needed.

 Maybe it’s time to reconsider your hiring stance on new grads and make plans to grow your own future leaders with education programs and new and improved orientations, residencies and mentorship programs.

 As talent acquisition professionals in this turbulent healthcare market, you have lived with change for a long time.
 It’s been happening all around you and you’ve managed it.
-Turnover is change, too; don’t let it take you over.
+Staff turnover is change too.
+But don’t let it take you over.
 You can turn it around.